rbtylee/tutorial-jsonc/tutorial/types.md

 It should also be noted that in the json-c library the value of json_type_int is a 64-bit value internally.
 In C, this corresponds to the type *int64\_t*.
 Some readers may be unfamiliar with the types, *int32\_t* and *int64\_t*.
 These "new" types are typedefs you can in the C header file *<stdint.h>*.
 They were introduced into the C language by the [C99 standard](https://en.wikipedia.org/wiki/C99).
 These are exact-width integer types that are guaranteed to have the same number of bits across all implementations.
 So *int32\_t* is a 32 bit integer while *int64\_t* is 64 bits.
 In general, it is safest to always use the int64 functions in the json-c library.

-We have two functions in the json-c library to help us determine the type of an _*json_object*_:
+We have two functions in the json-c library to help us determine the type of a _*json_object*_:

 - int json_object_is_type(json_object \*obj, json_type type)
 - json_type json_type json_object_get_type(json_object \*obj)

-We have seen the usage of the function _*json_object_get_string*_, json-c natural also provides the functions:
+We have seen the usage of the function _*json_object_get_string*_, json-c naturally also provides the functions:

 - json_bool     json_object_get_boolean(json_object *obj)
 - double        json_object_get_double(json_object *obj)